ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 Now that you have customized the settings in .cfg file, the next step is to launch a computational node.
 Note, each cluster gets its own target directory which you can specify the name of in .cfg file when you make a cluster block.
 Within the target dir you will find a log for each node (simply master.log for a single-node launch) and a directory for each node that is used by the vagrant command line tool (the "master" directory for a single-node launch).
 The latter is important for controlling your node/cluster once launched.

     # now launch the compute node.
-For --launch-cluster, you specify the name of the cluster block you want to launch from the .cfg file
+For --cluster, you specify the name of the cluster block you want to launch from the .cfg file
-    $ perl bin/launcher/launch_cluster.pl --use-aws --use-default-config --launch-cluster cluster1
+    $ perl bin/launch_cluster.pl --config aws --cluster cluster1

 You can follow the progress of this cluster launch in another terminal with.
 Use multiple terminals to watch logs for multiple-node clusters if you desire: